bplmaps/lmec-main-site/content/exhibitions/digital-exhibitions.md

 weight: "2"

 ---
-<div class="callout my-3">More or Less in Common: Environment & Justice in the Human Landscape</div>
+<div class="callout my-3">More or Less in Common: Environment and Justice in the Human Landscape</div>

+The digital exhibition for our upcoming show, **More or Less in Common**,

 <div class="callout my-3">Bending Lines: Maps and Data from Distortion to Deception</div>